barebox/barebox/Documentation/user/bootchooser.rst

 ^^^^^^^^^^

 #. barebox or flash robot fills all boot targets with valid systems.
-#. barebox or flash robot marks boot targets as good or *state* contains non zero
+#. barebox or flash robot marks boot targets as good or *state* contains non-zero
    defaults for the remaining_attempts/priorities.

 Recovery
 ^^^^^^^^

-Done by 'recovery' boot target which is booted after *bootchooser* falls through due to the lack of bootable targets.
-This boot target can be:

-- a system that will be booted as recovery.
-- a barebox script that will be started.
+Recovery system or barebox script to be started after *bootchooser* found no bootable targets.

 Scenario 3
 ##########

+System description:

-- a system with multiple boot targets
+- A system with multiple boot targets
-- one recovery system
+- One recovery system

-- a power cycle shall not be counted as failed boot.
+Requirements:

+- All enabled boot targets shall be tried after a power-on reset.
-Booting a boot target three times without success disables it.
+- Booting a boot target unsuccessfully three times shall disable it.

 Settings
 ^^^^^^^^